Logius-standaarden/authzen-nlgov/sections/information-model.md

 <span class="nlgov-add">The logical time at which the action was considered to be initiated, identified by the `time` field, whose value is a textual representation of the time as defined in [[RFC3339]].</span>

 <span class="nlgov-add">This timestamp SHOULD be used when a PDP evaluates the access request uses information from data sources that support temporal queries.
-See for example the [[[ADR]]] and its [temporal extension](https://docs.geostandaarden.nl/api/API-Strategie-ext/#temporal).</span>
+See for example the [[[?ADR]]] and its [temporal extension](https://docs.geostandaarden.nl/api/API-Strategie-ext/#temporal).</span>

 #### <span class="nlgov-add">W3C Trace Context</span>

 <span class="nlgov-add">To enable tracing of requests, request identifiers SHOULD be included in the evaluation request.
 Request identifiers SHOULD be included in the Context object.
-They SHOULD be in the form of `tracestate` and `traceparent` values as defined by [[trace-context-1]].</span>
+They SHOULD be in the form of `tracestate` and `traceparent` values as defined by [[?trace-context-1]].</span>

 <span class="nlgov-add">When included, the W3C Trace Context SHOULD be included in the Context object using the following keys:</span>

 <span class="nlgov-add">`traceparent`:
 : REQUIRED.
-An string value containing a value as defined in Section 3.2.2 of [[trace-context-1]]</span>
+An string value containing a value as defined in Section 3.2.2 of [[?trace-context-1]]</span>

 <span class="nlgov-add">`tracestate`:
 : REQUIRED.
-An string value containing a value as defined in Section 3.3.1.1 of [[trace-context-1]]</span>
+An string value containing a value as defined in Section 3.3.1.1 of [[?trace-context-1]]</span>

 #### <span class="nlgov-add">Verifiable claims</span>

 <span class="nlgov-add">As described in [[[#security-trust]]], it is recommended to consider values in the information model as trusted and valid.
 For purposes of defense-in-depth and traceability, verifiable claims for values in the information model MAY be provided.
-The verifiable claims MAY use standards such as, but not limited to, SAML ([[SAML2-CORE]]), Oauth ([[RFC6749]]), and Verifiable Credentials ([[vc-data-model-2.0]]).</span>
+The verifiable claims MAY use standards such as, but not limited to, SAML ([[?SAML2-CORE]]), Oauth ([[?RFC6749]]), and Verifiable Credentials ([[?vc-data-model-2.0]]).</span>

 <h4 id="context-mim"><span class="nlgov-add">Meta-information Model</span></h4>